Anthony-Giacinto/bravais/README.md

 * [How to Use](#how-to-use)

 ## General Info
-Uses the magnitudes of two primitive vectors and the angle between them to generate a scatter plot in matplotlib.
+Uses the magnitudes of two primitive vectors and the angle between them to generate a scatter plot of the 2D bravais lattice in matplotlib.

 ## Technologies
 Project was created with: